 Ready for a fall hike?
 The hiking trails at my Alma Mater are beautiful.
 Check out the bat boxes and get a closer look at environment in it’s natural Indiana setting.
 It’s open from dusk to dawn and completely free.
 Park on campus near Alison Mansion and walk down the stairs.

 I’ve been wanting to hit this up for a while now, but this year might finally be it!
-The festival runs from Oct 19th-26th, 2019 and events vary based on the day.
+The festival runs from Oct 19th-26th, 2019 and events vary based on the day but is pure fall break fun.
 Irvington residents apparently really get into it with outdoor decor, parades, and more!
 Check out all the events here… The Slightly Haunted Puppet Show from Peewinkles will be there too!

 Visit the Indiana State Museum for their special exchibit A*MAZE*D where you will lose yourself in mazes and labyrinths including a cardboard castle maze!
 Multiple table-top mazes, maze murals and other maze displays provide hands-on challenges and fun for the whole family, too.